 The bill, SB 459 (Corbett), was signed into law by Governor Jerry Brown on October 9, 2011, and adds Sections 226.8 and 2753 to the California Labor Code.
 The new law does not change the test for determining whether a worker qualifies as an independent contractor, but it greatly increases the financial risk for employers who misclassify workers.
 Under Section 226.8, it is unlawful for any person or employer to engage in the "willful misclassification" of an individual as an independent contractor.
-"Willful misclassification" is defined as "avoiding employee status for an individual by voluntarily and knowingly misclassification, each time a misclassified worker is charged a fee or has his/her pay reduced as a result of the misclassification, there is a new violation of Section 226.8.
+"Willful misclassification" is defined as "avoiding employee status for an individual by voluntarily and knowingly misclassifying that individual as an independent contractor."
+Labor Code § 226.8(i)(4).
+In addition to the act of misclassification, each time a misclassified worker is charged a feo r has his/her pay reduced as a result of the misclassification, there is a new violation of Section 226.8.